-- Assignment #1: Research into preservation and documentation strategies for games.
+- Assignment #1: Identifying and evaluating digital media.
+Using archival materials from the Interactive Telecommunications Program, students will investigate removable digital storage media from the 1980s to 2000s and the content they contain.
+The media are believed to contain artworks and documentation of artworks.
+They will create a spreadsheet inventory on the works and make recommendations for the care and disposition of the media.
+Due date: February 15. - Assignment #2: Research into preservation and documentation strategies for games.
 Each student will choose a game to evaluate, drawing from the Digital Game Canon or other sources.
 Students will draw on both traditional audiovisual preservation principles and developing methodologies to produce a thorough report including such areas as descriptions of the game and its context, dependencies and risks, projected future scenarios, available information and resources, and the best methods for maintaining key elements such user interface, interactivity and 'look and feel'.
-Due date: Thursday, March 11. - Assignment #2: Case studies on installation art works with the Museum of Modern Art.
+Due date: March 11. - Assignment #2: Case studies on two time-based media installation artworks in the collection of the Museum of Modern Art that were produced using the software program MaxMSP Jitter.
 The works will be researched and analyzed through individual and group work, over the course of several weeks.
-In the case of one work, the project will include an artist interview.
-Students will be responsible for a section of resulting report(s) and/or will serve as editor of the report(s).
-Due date: Thursday, April 29.
+Students will be responsible for a section of resulting reports and/or will serve as editor of the reports.
+Due dates: Draft April 27; final May 5.